-We find three key limitations in~\cite{ndss:perrier2019private}.
+We find three key limitations in existing work of \pak's.
 First, it tries to privately find the $99.5$-th percentile to serve as the threshold $\theta$.
-Unfortunately, using the $99.5$-th percentile (or any other fixed percentile) is unlikely to work across different settings with varying $\epsilon$ values, data ranges, and data distributions.
-Second, in order to achieve an analytical upperbound on the error caused by truncation (this error is also called bias), it further increases the estimated $99.5$-th percentile by first adding a positive bias term, and then multiplying a coefficient greater than 1.
-As a result, the chosen $\theta$ value is often unnecessarily large.
-When $\epsilon$ is small (e.g., $\epsilon \le 0.1$), the chosen $\theta$ values are usually larger than the maximal possible value, defeating the purpose of choosing the threshold in the first place.
-Third, the method utilizes a basic hierarchical approach directly to output the stream, and does not fully take advantage of possible post-processing optimizations.
-As a result, the accuracy of the outputted stream is quite low, and the results are even worse when answering range queries with small selectivity.
+Unfortunately, using the $99.5$-th percentile (or any other fixed percentile) is unlikely to work across all settings of $\epsilon$ values and data distributions.
+Second, in order to get an analytical upper bound of the error caused by truncation (this error is also called bias), the authors further increase the estimated $99.5$-th percentile by first adding a positive term, and then multiplying a coefficient greater than 1.
+As a result, the chosen $\theta$ is often unnecessarily large.
+When $\epsilon$ is small (e.g., $\epsilon \le 0.1$), the value of $\theta$ is usually larger than the maximal possible value, running against the original purpose of choosing the threshold.
+Third, the method directly utilizes a basic hierarchical approach to output the stream, and does not fully take advantage of post-processing optimizations.
+As a consequence, the accuracy of the output is far from ideal, and the results are worse when answering range queries with small selectivity.